safvan-ct-10/Laravel-Basic/README.md

 		-s : Seeder
 		-f : Factory
 		-R : Request
-		-all : All of above
+		-a : All of above

 6 - VIEWS
 ---------